-(65) In accordance with chapter 5, section 7, subsection 1 of the SMA, if the purpose is to offer securities to the public or apply for admission to trading on a regulated market in one or several EEA member states other than Finland, FIN-FSA shall, upon the request of the applicant, provide the competent authority of the said state with a certificate of approval attesting that the approved prospectus and any supplements thereto have been drawn up in accordance with the Prospectus Directive as well as with a copy of the prospectus and its supplements.
-FIN-FSA shall provide the competent authority with the certificate within three banking days following presentation of the request for the certificate or, if the request is submitted simultaneously with the submission of the prospectus or its supplement for approval, within one banking day after approval of the prospectus or any supplement thereto.
+(66) In accordance with chapter 5, section 7, subsection 1 of the SMA, if the purpose is to offer securities to the public or apply for admission to trading on a regulated market in one or several EEA member states other than Finland, FIN-FSA shall, upon the request of the applicant, provide the competent authority of the said state with a certificate of approval attesting that the approved prospectus and any supplements thereto have been drawn up in accordance with the Prospectus Directive as well as with a copy of the prospectus and its supplements.
+FIN-FSA shall provide the competent authority with the certificate or, if the request is submitted simultaneously with the submission of the prospectus or its supplement for approval, within one banking day after approval of the prospectus or any supplement thereto.